Demystifying Dependency Bugs in Deep Learning Stack: RQ2: Root Cause Analysis

-\todo{9 (2.8\%)} of the DBs are caused by \textit{Mismatched Hardware}; i.e., the hardware is incapable of meeting the requirements of dependencies in upper stack layers.
-For example, TensorFlow 1.6 started using AVX (Advanced Vector Extensions) feature of modern CPUs, which is supported by Sandy Bridge or newer CPU architectures.
-Hence, using TensorFlow with non-AVX CPUs would cause a DB\footnote{https://stackoverflow.com/questions/51599488/}.
+\cmmnt{\todo{9 (2.8\%)}~}\todob{13 (2.9\%)} of the DBs are caused by \textit{Mismatched Hardware}; i.e., the hardware does not meet requirements of dependencies in upper stack layers.
+For example, TensorFlow~1.6~used~AVX feature of CPUs, which~is~supported by Sandy Bridge or newer CPU architectures.
+Hence, using TensorFlow with non-AVX~CPUs~would~cause~a~DB~\cite{avx}.

-\todo{2 (0.6\%)} of the DBs are caused by \textit{Disabled OS Privilege}; i.e.,~the~permissions required by software dependencies are not allowed from the OS or container.
-For example, the System Integrity Protection (SIP) is enabled on MacOS 10.11 to prevent the execution of unauthorized code.
-However, SIP prevents a path variable from being overridden, causing many dependencies not found\footnote{https://stackoverflow.com/questions/44354694/}.
+\cmmnt{\todo{2 (0.6\%)}}~\todob{2 (0.4\%)} of the DBs are caused by \textit{Disabled OS Privilege}; i.e.,~permissions required by software dependencies are not allowed from the OS or container.
+For example, System Integrity Protection (SIP) is enabled on MacOS~10.11~to~prevent~unauthorized code execution, but SIP prevents~a~path~variable from being overridden, causing dependencies not found~\cite{macsip}.

+\todoq{\textbf{Comparison to DBs in Other Domains.} Compared to previous work, distinct root causes of the DBs in our study are highlighted in dotted rectangles in Fig.~\ref{fig:root_cause}, which include \textit{Mismatched Hardware} and \textit{Disabled OS Privilege}.
+They account for 15 (3.4\%) of the 446~DBs.
+It is worth mentioning that although most root causes are shared with previous work, the dependencies that cause DBs can be different (see Sec.~\ref{sec:intr}) as our study further considers the \textit{Runtime}, \textit{Driver}, \textit{OS/Container} and \textit{Hardware} layers. }